Sivens Dam

+The project would have created a reservoir, with a volume of 1500000 m3, that could have been utilized to irrigate local farmland and control low water levels in the river Tescou.
+The ecological footprint of the project would have resulted in the destruction of 12.7 ha of wetland (18.1 ha in total, taking into account indirect destruction of wetlands by overall loss of functionality).
+As a result, the project planned a compensatory restoration of land that totaled 19.5 ha in area.

+Construction work began in 2014, under the CACG, and was then halted after Rémi Fraisse, a 21-year-old man protesting against the construction project, was killed by a OF-F1 Grenade fired by police.
+His death was a part of the demonstrations against the dam on October 26, 2014, which sparked further protests across France, some of which were violent.
+The project was then closed in 2015 by the Minister of Ecology Ségolène Royal.

+The Minister of Ecology requested a project assessment report in January 2016.
+In July 2016, the Toulouse administrative court annulled the three original purposes of the dam project, in particular the declaration of public utility.

 Original plan

 Sivens is in the Tescou, a tributary of the Tarn in the basin of the Garonne.
 A barrage project was initiated for the formation of a water reservoir with a volume of 1.5 million cubic metres used especially for irrigation of agricultural land and the control of the low water Tescou.
 The impact of the project lies in retaining the flooding of 12 hectares of wetland.
 Countervailing measures were planned to restore a total area of 19.5 hectares of wetlands.
 This project was to have benefited from 30% European funds (Fedear).
-The main actors of the project were the general council of Tarn region, Water Agency Adour Garonne and the development company "Slopes of Gascony".
+The main actors of the project were the general council of Tarn region, Water Agency Adour Garonne, and the development company CACG.